 Do you need a guide to walk the Portuguese Way of Saint James?

-Is it safe to walk the Camino alone?
+Is it safe to walk the Portuguese Camino alone?

 I have always felt safe when travelling in Portugal and Spain.
 I walked some stages of the Portuguese Caminos on my own and had no concerns about being a woman walking alone or about being robbed.

-If you arrange your self-guided Camino with a tour operator, you will have the security of having insurance as well as a local contact number should you run into difficulties or have an accident.
+If you arrange your self-guided Camino with a tour operator, you will have the security of having a local contact number should you run into difficulties or have an accident.